kentlizardo/kentlizardo.github.io/_tabs/about.md

 **General**

-My daily driver is a *Zephyrus Rog G14*.
-For my desktop, I use a *Focusrite Scarlett Solo* with an *AT2020 Condenser Mic*, listening with *ATH-M30x* headphones.
+My daily driver for programming is a *Zephyrus Rog G14*.
+For my desktop (a gaming prebuilt) I use a *Focusrite Scarlett Solo* with an *AT2020 Condenser Mic*, listening with *ATH-M30x* headphones.
+My favorite music setup by far is my Qudelix paired with a Koss KSC75.

 ## Why do you make games?

 I started making small games around ~2012 using *Scratch* and *GameMaker: Studio*.
-When I first had the feeling of when I starting up my own game made with my own code, there was no going back.
+When I first had the feeling of starting up my own game made with my own code, there was no going back.

 Some of these included a Galaga clone, a Wolfenstein clone, idle clicker game, side scrollers, and more.
 I also made mods and server plugins for Minecraft to play with friends.
 I always loved working with new tools and languages; from console applications in Visual Basic, Python and PyGame, to Java and LWJGL, and more.